-Our Research Support Network rebranded - and members were heavily involved in choosing a new tag line, descriptors and visual identity through focus groups and 1-2-1 interviews.
+Our Research Support Network rebranded - and members were heavily involved in choosing a new name and look.

-We also took on board a member's suggestion that we make the emails we send out asking for research participants clearer by introducing new icons.
+We also took on a member's suggestion that we make the emails we send asking for research participants clearer by introducing new icons.

 Saying thank you to local groups

-To solve this, the Senior Leadership Team launched a 'ring up and say thank you' programme, where groups will receive personal calls to acknowledge cheques.
+Our Senior Leadership Team launched a 'ring up and say thank you' programme, where groups receive personal calls to acknowledge cheques.

-We received feedback from people that they couldn't donate their loved one's brains to research according to their wishes, as they didn't know they needed to keep their body cool after death.
+We heard from people that they couldn't donate their loved ones' brains to research, according to their wishes, as they didn't know they needed to keep their body cool after death.

-- produced a new information sheet explaining, step-by-step, the process that families and professionals need to follow to have the best chance of a successful donation.
-This was sent to all registered donors in late 2015 and is now included in the pack sent to all new donors.
+- produced a new information sheet explaining, step-by-step, the process that families and professionals need to follow for the best chance of a successful donation.
+This was sent to all registered donors in late 2015 and is now included in the pack sent to all new donors

-- updated our Brain Bank information booklet, which is given to anyone considering becoming a donor, with information about body temperature for successful donation.
+- updated our Brain Bank information booklet, which is given to anyone considering becoming a donor

 You told us we could do more to support and promote the creative writing of people affected by Parkinson's.